Jeanine Pirro Casts Doubt On Jeffrey Epstein’s Suicide, Asks ‘What Is The Hurry?’

 Epstein, who was housed at the Metropolitan Correctional Center in New York after being denied bail by a judge last month, reportedly was housed in a cell that likely contained urine and feces due to plumbing issues, per the previous report from The Inquisitr.

-Prior to his reported suicide, Epstein allegedly took on a disheveled appearance, refuting to bathe or shave.
-The wealthy man, who in 2007 accepted a plea deal that allowed him to avoid a lengthy jail sentence and avoid a federal investigation, attempted to avoid time with his cell and organized round-the-clock meetings with his legal team, The Inquisitr reported.
+Prior to his reported suicide, Epstein allegedly took on a disheveled appearance, refusing to bathe or shave.
+The wealthy man, who in 2007 accepted a plea deal that allowed him to avoid a lengthy jail sentence and a federal investigation, attempted to avoid time in his cell and organized round-the-clock meetings with his legal team, The Inquisitr reported.